Poore baronets

-The Poore Baronetcy, of Rushall in the County of Wiltshire, is a dormant title in the Baronetage of Great Britain.
-It was created on 8 July 1795 for John Methuen Poore, with remainder, failing heirs male of his own, to his brother Edward Poore and the heirs male of his body.
+The Poore baronetcy, of Rushall in the County of Wiltshire, is a dormant title in the Baronetage of Great Britain.
+It was created on 8 July 1795 for John Methuen Poore, younger son of the judge and Member of Parliament Edward Poore, who had married Barbara Methuen, heiress of Paul Methuen of Bradford-on-Avon.
+There was a special remainder, failing heirs male of his own, to his elder brother Edward Poore and the heirs male of his body.